Clustering Longitudinal Life-Course Sequences Using Mixtures of Exponential-Distance Models

-\enlargethispage{\baselineskip} The MLR coefficients in Table \ref{Table:mvadGating} are estimated under a one-step approach, under which clustering and the relation of clusters to covariates are performed simultaneously.
+The MLR coefficients in Table \ref{Table:mvadGating} are estimated under a one-step approach, under which clustering and the relation of clusters to covariates are performed simultaneously.
 There are subtle interpretational differences between covariates serving as predictors of cluster-membership under a one-step approach compared to covariates enabling interpretation of~the type of observation characterising each cluster under a two-step approach.
 Fortunately, the MEDseq framework permits both types of analysis.
 Thus, we present coefficients obtained under two two-step approaches in Table \ref{Table:mvadTwoStep} in order to contrast them to those in Table \ref{Table:mvadGating}.

 Firstly, a model without any covariates which is otherwise exactly equivalent to the optimal one including only GCSE5eq as a covariate is fitted (BIC$=-93190.08$).
 Thereafter, MLR is used (with the GCSE5eq covariate, with the same reference level) firstly with the `soft' $\widehat{\mathbf{Z}}$ matrix as the response and secondly with the hard MAP partition used as the response.
 The sampling weights are accounted for in both cases; so too is the removal of the noise component, as per the NGN gating network setting shown in Table \ref{Table:mvadGating}, by appropriately renormalising $\widehat{\mathbf{Z}}$ prior to estimating each MLR (i.e. prior to constructing the MAP partition under the hard approach).
 Notably, there is little difference between the coefficients obtained under the one-step and soft two-step approaches.
 However, the estimates differ more greatly under the hard two-step approach, which suggests that relating covariates to hard partitions is inappropriate when the clusters are insufficiently homogeneous, as the hard partitions do not necessarily lead to appropriate responses for the MLR.